 - Raise public awareness of funding inadequacies related to social services provided by public schools

-- Seek other education funding sources outside of the current Basic Education Program (BEP) funding formula
+- Seek additional education funding sources outside of the funding formula

-- Develop innovative revenue sources outside of the BEP to support social service programs in public schools
+- Develop innovative revenue sources to support social service programs in public schools

 - Improve funding for public schools through policy and legislation